arekchy/node_amqp/README.md

 npm run docker:start
 ```

-Log file should be created in project dir, called `consumer.log`
+Log file should be created in logs dir, called `consumer.log`